camunda/camunda-modeler/docs/plugins/README.md

 ### Changing the appearance of the modeler

-You can change the appearance of the modeler with CSS.
+You can change the appearance of the modeler using CSS.

 Your stylesheet might look like this: